oscimp/app/redpitaya/pulsed_radar/README.md

 is achieved by generating on the fast DAC outputs an analog copy of the I and Q coefficients best viewed on a radiofrequency grade oscilloscope.

+In this demonstration, the antenna (common port of the switch) is replaced with a SAW Components (Dresden, Germany) 2.45 GHz sensor connected through 20-dB attenuators.

 REMEBER to load the channels of the oscilloscope connected to the DAC output to 50 ohm, while the trigger signal must be loaded on a high impedance (1 Mohm) input.